-Acceptance and commitment therapy (ACT), Cognitive behavioral therapy (CBT), Cognitive processing therapy (CPT), Dialectical behavior therapy (DBT), Mindfulness-based cognitive therapy (MBCT), Motivational interviewing (MI), Solution-focused, Strengths-based
+Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), Dialectical Behavior Therapy (DBT), Mindfulness-based Cognitive Therapy (MBCT), Motivational Interviewing, Solution-focused, Strengths-based

 I approach the therapeutic relationship from an open and honest space.
 I believe in building a relationship that is supportive, genuine, and collaborative as well as challenging and directive.
 It is important to me to provide skills, tools, and options for individuals to feel empowered in managing their life challenges on their own.
 Healing and progress are often made with a wholistic approach that can include additional support from families, communities, groups, and non-traditional healing practices.
 Thus, striving to collaborate in creating a treatment plan that is both evidence-based and individualized.

 I wanted to find a way to make mental health more accessible and less stigmatized through the use of animal assisted therapies.
 I was inspired by the resiliency of individuals I met recovering from trauma and began my career in mental health.